lmullen/jsr/_source/issues/vol15/mcvickar.markdown

 at present attracting much attention, are the handling of serpents and the handling of fire.
-These displays of supernatural power attract crowds to the services, and some are favorably impressed with these things, while to others they are stumbling-blocks."ciii After carefully considering these signs, Barth concluded that handling serpents is acceptable if it is accidental, as in the example of the Apostle Paul being struck by a snake while collecting wood.civ However, in the cases of willingly handling fire or poisonous snakes, she dismissed such actions as "misdirected power."
-Echoing J. B. Ellis, she concluded, "We understand that in these very assemblies where there is handling of serpents and fire, the lame come away unhealed, the blind eyes are not opened, nor the deaf ears unstopped."cv
+These displays of supernatural power attract crowds to the services, and some are favorably impressed with these things, while to others they are stumbling-blocks." [^103] After carefully considering these signs, Barth concluded that handling serpents is acceptable if it is accidental, as in the example of the Apostle Paul being struck by a snake while collecting wood. [^104] However, in the cases of willingly handling fire or poisonous snakes, she dismissed such actions as "misdirected power."
+Echoing J. B. Ellis, she concluded, "We understand that in these very assemblies where there is handling of serpents and fire, the lame come away unhealed, the blind eyes are not opened, nor the deaf ears unstopped." [^105]

 While competition with the Church of God had prompted the Pentecostal Holiness Church to condemn serpent handling, institutional connections